salilab/actin_tutorial/doc/analyis.md

 # Determining sampling precision, clustering, and computing localization densities {#sampprec}

-The `Master_Sampling_Exhaustiveness_Analysis.py` script is used to calculate the sampling precision of the modeling.
+The `imp_sampcon exhaust` tool is used to calculate the sampling precision at which the modeling is exhaustive.
 During this step, multiple tests for convergence are performed on the two samples [determined above](@ref filtering), models are clustered, and localization densities are computed.